All-Canadian royalty portfolio

 Thermal sources (coal, gas and fuel oil) account for the majority of Alberta's installed generating capacity.
 Coal supplied c.53% of the electricity generated in 2012, with natural gas supplying c.37% and water, wind, fuel oil and biomass based generation making up the balance.

 In November of 2015, the newly elected Alberta government announced a goal of accelerating the phase out of its coal fueled electrical generation capacity by 2030.
-This contrasts with a current federal regulatory condition that says these plants would either meet more stringent CO2 emission standards by the approximate 50th anniversary of original commissioning or be forced to close.
-Four of its producing royalties are tonnage based royalties derived from mining operations that provide fuel to 15 individual electricity generating units in Alberta.
-Under the federal regulation we had assumed 3 of these units to remain operational past 2030.
+This contrasts with a prior federal regulatory condition that says these plants would either meet more stringent CO2 emission standards by the approximate 50th anniversary of original commissioning or be forced to close.
+Four of the Altius producing royalties are tonnage based royalties derived from mining operations that provide fuel to 15 individual electricity generating units in Alberta.
+Under the federal regulation we had assumed the largest of the Altius royalties, being the Genesee mine and coal-fired station, to remain operational well past 2030.

 Overview Next Page